 Q: Do your fees include any possible birth parent expenses, or should we budget for the additional costs?
 What other costs do we need to be concerned about?

 A: Program fees for Gladney's domestic infant adoption programs cover all services and potential birth parent expenses.
 In addition prospective adoptive parents should be prepared to pay for their own travel expenses and adoption finalization services provided by their own attorney.

 Q: Will Gladney work with couples from any state?

 A: Gladney is able to work with families from any state.
-Our agency is licensed to complete home studies for families in Arkansas, Florida, New Jersey, New York, North Carolina, Oklahoma, and Texas.
+Our agency is licensed to complete home studies for families in Arkansas, Connecticut, Florida, New Jersey, New York, North Carolina, Oklahoma, and Texas.
 If a family does not reside in one of the states in which we are licensed, they will need to obtain their home study through an agency licensed in their home state.
 Gladney does accept home studies completed by other agencies.
 It is preferred that you contact Gladney prior to having another agency complete your study so we can ensure that all required elements are included to satisfy Gladney's licensing requirements in addition to those in your home state.
 Doing so will prevent any unnecessary delays in your adoption process.

 Q: We are from Puerto Rico.
 Are there restrictions or other requisites to apply for domestic adoption?

 A: Gladney can work with Puerto Rico families in our Domestic adoption programs.

 Q: I recently had a cancerous tumor removed.
 The cancer is now gone.
 Does this prohibit our chances at domestic adoption?